top of page

 Sculptor or clay artist?
 And does the distinction even matter?

-ISRAEL: There is a definite distinction; a clay artist is focused on
+ISRAEL: There is a definite distinction; I was ‘raised in clay’ on the

-still greatly enjoy, and I teach wheel-throwing once a year.
+potter’s wheel, and I teach wheel-throwing once a year.
 I studied

 with master throwers: Byron Temple at Pratt Art Institute, and David